publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33A/m__us_usc_t43_s1634.md

         (5)

-         Paragraph (1) of this subsection and subsection (d) of this section shall not apply and the Native allotment application shall be adjudicated pursuant to the requirements of the Act of May 17, 1906, as amended, if on or before the one hundred and eightieth day following December 2, 1980—
+         Paragraph (1) of this subsection and subsection (d) shall not apply and the Native allotment application shall be adjudicated pursuant to the requirements of the Act of May 17, 1906, as amended, if on or before the one hundred and eightieth day following December 2, 1980—

             (A) A Native Corporation files a protest with the Secretary stating that the applicant is not entitled to the land described in the allotment application, and said land is withdrawn for selection by the Corporation pursuant to the Alaska Native Claims Settlement Act \[[43 U.S.C.
 1601][/us/usc/t43/s1601] et seq.\]; or